 David Bonderman and Jim Coulter, former colleagues at the legendary Bass Family Office, launch a firm they call Texas Pacific Group.
-That year, they open the first TPG office in Mill Valley, California.
-Two years later, TPG moves its California offices to San Francisco’s financial district, a location that proves advantageous as the city grows into a global technology hub.
+That year, they open the first TPG office in Mill Valley, California, and two years later, TPG moves its California offices to San Francisco’s financial district, a location that proves advantageous as the city grows into a global technology hub.

 TPG makes its first major investment in then-bankrupt Continental Airlines.
 The deal sets the tone for future transformative, partnership-driven private equity investments.

 TPG becomes one of the first private equity firms to begin investing in China and exploring opportunities throughout the continent with the creation of a dedicated Asia fund.